kurucu/fishtankserver/README.md

 # Installation Method

+## Set Up the Pi

+You need to enable SSH on your Pi, either by connecting a monitor and keyboard and running "sudo raspi-config"; or by saving an empty file called "ssh" in the /boot partition before putting the SD card in the Pi.

+Then, plug in the EdiMax Wifi dongle, and configure your Wifi as detailed (here)[https://www.raspberrypi.org/documentation/configuration/wireless/wireless-cli.md].
+Make sure the connection is working, and then disconnect the ethernet/keyboard and monitor.
+Perhaps connect via SSH one last time (via wifi) to make sure.

+While you might like to make the IP address static, you can also rely on Avahi (included with Raspbian) and then find your Pi automatically at `raspberrypi.local.`; or a hostname of your choosing.

 ## Electronics and Wiring

 Follow the guide [here](/docs/electronics.md) to wire up your Pi, or get ideas as to how you might do so.